DamienStephens/ANN-for-Binary-Data-Classification/README.md

 # ANN-for-Binary-Data-Classification
-A simple example of binary data classification using an ANN
+A simple example of binary data classification using an ANN.

 The data used is found in the included Churn_Modeling.csv file.